-Creation of a Health Technology Hub (HTH) as a national Centre of Excellence in health technologies, relating to independent living and home-based diagnostics.
-The project involves the refurbishment and fit out of 900m2 facility on the University of West of England Frenchay Campus.
+Refurbishment and fit out of 900m facility on the University of West of England Frenchay Campus to create a Health Technology Hub (HTH) as a national Centre of Excellence in health technologies, relating to independent living and home-based diagnostics.

-Composite bridge construction £2.4m project with £1m from the LGF
+Composite bridge construction a £6.5m project with £5m from the LGF

-This project will exploit advanced technology, drawing on the expertise of the National Composites Centre, to develop an advanced 'composite' footbridge structure on the A4174 ring road at Bromley Heath, part of South Gloucestershire's cycle routes linking the Filton and Emerson's Green Enterprise Areas and Bristol Parkway Station.
+This project draws on the expertise of the National Composites Centre in developing an advanced 'composite' footbridge structure on the A4174 ring road at Bromley Heath, part of South Gloucestershire's cycle routes linking the Filton and Emerson's Green Enterprise Areas and Bristol Parkway Station.
 The intention is that the design of this composite footbridge structure can be developed as a new practical structure, which could be used efficiently and economically in a variety of locations, dramatically changing the way footbridges are designed.

-Superfast Broadband Extension Programme with £1,310m from the LGF
+Superfast Broadband Extension Programme (SGC) a £5.6m project with £1.3m from the LGF

-Funding request from LGF to secure additional available funding from Broadband Delivery UK team with Central Government Department of Culture, Media and Sports.
-The scheme will build on the Phase 1 Rural Broadband programme to further extend the superfast broadband coverage across South Gloucestershire.
+Building on Phase 1 Rural Broadband programme to further extend the superfast broadband coverage across South Gloucestershire.
 This involves provision of open access ducting to support the roll out of Superfast Broadband across the South Gloucestershire area.

 Bristol and Bath Cultural Destinations Media Bank Centre with £147k from the LGF

 Creation of a media bank to support the work of the Bristol & Bath Cultural Destinations Project, enabling members to deposit and withdraw audio and visual material to create new content for a wide variety of marketing, promotional and presentational purposes.
 These activities will promote the West of England LEP region and provide information to visitors and tourists – both business and leisure.